Beginning Indigo & Shibori

 Students should bring: 1.5 yards of white cotton fabric.
 We suggest purchasing "prepared for dying" (PFD) fabric at the Discount Fabric Warehouse and wash it in hot water prior to class.

 Attending this class is a required prerequisite for participation in our indigo open studios, low-cost one day dye sessions offered to DMAC members every other month.

 Free, please bring a dish to share

-Join us in welcoming two distinguished Artists-in-Residence for an evening presentation and potluck dinner, presented through an East/West Hawaii artist exchange between UH Hilo and the Donkey Mill Art Center.
-Both artists are visiting through residencies made possible through the Laila Twigg-Smith Foundation.
+Join us in welcoming Marilee Salvator for an evening presentation and potluck dinner, presented through an East/West Hawaii artist exchange between UH Hilo and the Donkey Mill Art Center.
+Marilee Salvator's residency is made possible through through the Laila Twigg-Smith Fund and Hawaii Community Foundation.

 ~With Hiroki Morinoue

 Event Type: Workshop